 The Digital Object Identifier (DOI) may be used to cite and link to electronic documents.
 The DOI consists of a unique alpha-numeric character string which is assigned to a document by the publisher upon the initial electronic publication.
 The assigned DOI never changes.
 Therefore, it is an ideal medium for citing a document, particularly 'Articles in press' because they have not yet received their full bibliographic information.
 Example of a correctly given DOI (in URL format, from an article in the journal Physics Letters B): http://dx.doi.org/10.1016/j.physletb.2010.09.059

 When you use a DOI to create links to documents on the web, the DOIs are guaranteed never to change.

-Authors may order reprints at any time via Elsevier's WebShop (http://webshop.elsevier.com/myarticleservices/offprints).
+The corresponding author will be provided with a personalized link providing free access to the final published version of the article on ScienceDirect.
+This link can also be used for sharing via email and social networks.
+Both corresponding and co-authors may order offprints at any time via Elsevier's WebShop (http://webshop.elsevier.com/myarticleservices/offprints).
 Authors requiring printed copies of multiple articles may use Elsevier WebShop's 'Create Your Own Book' service to collate multiple articles within a single cover (http://webshop.elsevier.com/myarticleservices/booklets).

 You are also welcome to contact the Elsevier Support Center.